A group of girls admiring the water while taking a pause from a hike.

 We encourage families to enjoy as many of these free activities, events and programs between the months of February and November each year.
 Families looking for an additional challenge can also participate in our annual Sky's the Limit Hiking Challenge.

-NCLI's Families in the Park Program will continue to get our families outside exploring, playing, learning, and reading outdoors in our Connecticut State Parks and Forests, or inside our nature centers and museums.
+NCLI's Families in the Park Program gets our families outside exploring, playing, learning, and reading outdoors in our Connecticut State Parks and Forests, or inside our nature centers and museums.

-The NCLI 2026 Kick-off Event will be the Annual Winter Festival in partnership with Fish with CARE (Connecticut Aquatic Resources Education).
-This event will be held on Saturday, February 7, 2026 from 10 am to 3 pm at Burr Pond State Park in Torrington, CT.
+The NCLI 2026 Kick-off Event is the exciting Annual Winter Festival in partnership with Fish with CARE (Connecticut Aquatic Resources Education).
+Join us on Saturday, February 7, 2026 from 10 am to 3 pm at Burr Pond State Park in Torrington, CT.
 For more information, visit the Winter Festival event page.